Skip to main content

 Groundbreaking treatments for wet AMD

-In the United States, an estimated 11 million Americans have some form of AMD.
-This disease erodes central vision, complicating day-to-day activities such as reading, driving and identifying faces.
+In the United States, an estimated 20 million Americans have some form of AMD.
+This disease can diminish central vision in its most advanced form, complicating day-to-day activities such as reading, driving and identifying faces.
 AMD has two forms – wet and dry.
-While dry AMD leads to a gradual loss of vision, wet AMD leads to faster vision loss and is the most advanced form of the disease.
-It is responsible for 90 percent of all AMD-related blindness.
+While dry AMD leads to a gradual loss of central vision, wet AMD can lead to a more rapid vision loss.
+Wet AMD is responsible for 90 percent of all AMD-related blindness.

 A decade ago, wet AMD was considered untreatable and two-thirds of those affected could expect to be legally blind within two years of developing the disease.
-Today there is a very different story about wet AMD thanks to the introduction of injectable anti-vascular endothelial growth factor (anti-VEGF) drugs.
-The usage of anti-VEGF drugs has nearly halved the incidence of AMD-related blindness in some countries, and ophthalmologists are now able to help wet AMD patients maintain – and in some cases restore – vision.
+Today, we have a more positive outlook about wet AMD thanks to the introduction of injectable anti-vascular endothelial growth factor (anti-VEGF) drugs.
+The usage of anti-VEGF drugs has nearly halved the incidence of AMD-related blindness in some countries.
+Ophthalmologists are now able to help wet AMD patients maintain – and in some cases improve – vision.

-“This class of drugs represents a huge leap in treatment for macular degeneration, and doctors have been blown away by the results,” said Rahul Khurana, MD, a clinical spokesperson for the American Academy of Ophthalmology and retina specialist.
+“This class of drugs represents a huge leap in treatment for macular degeneration.
+Doctors have been blown away by the results,” said Rahul Khurana, MD, a clinical spokesperson for the American Academy of Ophthalmology and retina specialist.
 "Ten years ago, wet AMD was a one-way ticket to blindness, but now I have patients with the condition who are able to read and drive; and some even maintain 20/20 vision."

 Multiple anti-VEGF drugs are available to treat AMD, but four are commonly used for the condition.
-Three of these, ranibizumab (brand name Lucentis®), aflibercept (brand name Eylea®) and brolucizumab (brand name Beovu®), were designed specifically for the treatment of AMD.
-A fourth drug, bevacizumab (brand name Avastin®), was originally developed to treat various types of cancer, but is commonly used "off-label" in patients with AMD.
+Three of these, ranibizumab (brand name Lucentis®), aflibercept (brand name Eylea®) and faricimab (brand name Vabysmo®), were designed specifically for the treatment of AMD.
+A fourth drug, bevacizumab (brand name Avastin®), was originally developed to treat various types of cancer, but is commonly used throughout the world "off-label" in patients with AMD.
+A higher-strength version of Eylea—Eylea HD®—was most recently introduced as a potentially longer-acting treatment.

-As doctors and the media debate the relative merits and disadvantages of these drugs, the growing collective experience of ophthalmologists indicates that all four are safe and effective treatments for wet AMD.
+As doctors and the media debate the relative merits and disadvantages of these drugs, the growing collective experience of ophthalmologists indicates that they are all safe and effective treatments for wet AMD.

 How do they work?

 Wet AMD occurs when abnormal blood vessels begin to grow underneath the retina and leak blood or fluid that blurs central vision.
-A chemical called vascular endothelial growth factor, or VEGF, causes this abnormal growth.
+This growth is fueled by a signal protein called vascular endothelial growth factor, or VEGF.
 Anti-VEGF treatments seek out harmful VEGF molecules and block them.
 This reduces abnormal growth and leakage, which helps to stabilize vision loss and, in some cases, can improve sight.

 Patients can receive treatment in their doctor’s office.
-The ophthalmologist will place anesthetic and antiseptic drops on the eye to numb it, then administer the anti-VEGF drug by injection.
+The ophthalmologist will place anesthetic and antiseptic drops on the eye to numb and sterilize it, then administer the anti-VEGF drug by injection.

 “An eye injection may sound scary, but the needle is very small and the injection is very quick – a fraction of a second,” said Raj Maturi, MD.
 “Many of my patients are nervous about this the first time, but by the second treatment, they are much more confident in the process and its effectiveness.”

-The recommended frequency of these injections varies from every few weeks to every few months, and duration of treatment varies by case.
-Patients will likely require multiple doses over the course of many months, and repeat treatments are often needed for continued benefit.
+The anti-VEGF medications slow down the disease but do not cure the wet AMD.
+Therefore, these treatments are typically ongoing.
+The recommended frequency of these injections varies from every few weeks to every few months.
+The interval will vary case by case and by the response to a particular drug.
+Patients will likely require multiple doses over the course of many months.
+Repeat treatments are often needed for continued benefit.

 How are they different?